ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    processing takes place.
 Operators choosing to use "-all" should be aware of this.

-10.2.
+Gustafsson (ed), et al.    Expires 14 May 2021                 [Page 28]

+Internet-Draft                  DMARCbis                   November 2020

+9.2.
 DNS Load and Caching

    DMARC policies are communicated using the DNS and therefore inherit a number of considerations related to DNS caching.
 The inherent